Arronk/My-Coding-Journey/LogR2.md

 had a long day doing tax returns and just couldn't be bothered getting onto pset8.
 Went back to FCC and resetarted the functional programming section to see if I had improved at all.
 So far I can see some improvement but I find after being on python for a while the JS syntax gets somewhat forgotten in place of the other.

+## Day 99: 29.10.18

+### Progress: Intermediate Algos on FCC

+Not doing too well on the intermediate algos on FCC tonight.
+I know in my head what needs to be done I just don't know the methods and syntax well enough to execute properly which is pretty annoying.
+Just have to keep practicing!